 Chatham-Kent man gets 10-year sentence after major drug bust

-(Left to right) Chief Gary Conn and Inspector Trevor Crane.
+Chatham-Kent police Chief Gary Conn (left).
 (Courtesy Chatham-Kent police)

 CHATHAM-KENT -- A 36-year-old man, originally from Dresden, is beginning a 10-year jail sentence for his part in one of the largest drug busts in Chatham-Kent's history.